Internationalization of shiny apps has never been easier!

 [UPDATE – December 2020] – The shiny.i18n package was updated recently.
 We decided to make a new hands-on tutorial demonstrating its capabilities.
-You can read it here.
+Explore what’s new with the shiny.i18n update.

 Have you ever created a multilingual Shiny app?
-It is very likely that the answer is no, because Shiny just doesn’t have any good tools for that.
-In Appsilon we came across the internationalization problem many times, so we decided to make a tool which makes a live easier when it comes to mulitlingual.
+It is very likely that the answer is no because Shiny just doesn’t have any good tools for that.
+In Appsilon we came across the internationalization problem many times, so we decided to make a tool that makes life easier when it comes to multilingual.

 shiny.i18n is the new kid on the block and still under rapid development, but the

 NOTE:shiny.i18n usage is not limited to Shiny apps.
 You can use it as standalone R package for generating multilingual reports or visualizations.
 We decided on this name because Shiny is the most common and obvious use-case scenario.

 The latest version of the package (0.1.0) is released on CRAN, so you can simply get it like this:

 To install the development version always check the GitHub project first.

 On the GitHub page, you can also find more examples, read the documentation, post some issues or your own contributions.